ucbrise/flor/README.md

 Clone or download this repository.

-You'll need Anaconda, preferable version 4.4+
+You'll need Anaconda, preferably version 4.4+

 Please read [this guide](https://conda.io/docs/user-guide/tasks/manage-environments.html) to set up a Python 3.6 environment inside Anaconda. **Whenever you work with Jarvis, make sure the Python 3.6 environment is active**.